Semi-major and semi-minor axes: Hyperbola

 Note that in a hyperbola b can be larger than a.

 Astronomy

 Orbital period

 Log-log plot of period T vs semi-major axis a (average of aphelion and perihelion) of some Solar System orbits (crosses denoting Kepler's values) showing that a^{3}/T^{2} is constant (green line).
-Kepler's Third law shows the slope of this line is a constant within a given star system, determined by the mass of the host star (here: the Sun).
+By Kepler's Third law the slope of this line is always 3/2; the whole line shifts to the right for more massive stars and to the left for less massive stars.

 In astrodynamics the orbital period T of a small body orbiting a central body in a circular or elliptical orbit is: